 Mostly Czechoslovakian wolfdog is a military dog and also adopted by the police force for their strength and tracking ability.
 They are very well known for hard to train.
-If you want them to be productive, then you might need someone fully dedicated to him in all aspects.
-Dedicated and consistent training will get them to be productive and well mannered.
+If you want them to be productive, then you might need someone fully dedicated to them in all aspects.
+Dedicated and consistent training will get them to be productive and well-mannered.
 Also, they are easy to please, and will most likely ignore your command if they become bored with the task.

 They love treats and snacks – you can use this greediness in training.
 Award them treat when they adopt your command.
 That will motivate them to follow you in action.

 Naturally, the Czechoslovakian wolfdog is a pack animal.
 The masters of this wolf-dog should also treat them as such.
 Czechoslovakian wolfdog responds to this authority and will love to show respect and devotion for their masters.